 Considerations For Your Fall Tillage Strategy

 Pros and ConsBefore diving into the details and attributes of your fields, take a step back and evaluate the overarching pros and cons of tillage as a practice.
 Primary or fall tillage is done right after harvest to break up the hardpan and incorporate residue into the soil.
-This makes a nice, black soil surface that leads to a suitable seedbed come planting.
+This makes a nice, black soil surface that leads to a suitable seedbed for planting.
 This also helps the soil warm up and dry out more quickly in the spring, allowing for earlier planting, which can lead to higher yields.
 The main drawbacks of tillage are its contributions to soil erosion and its effects on soil structure.

 Erosion ManagementSince erosion is a primary concern with tillage, consider the characteristics of your fields and their susceptibility to erosion.
 For example, in flat fields, wind erosion is the biggest concern, while for hilly fields, water or gully erosion is more of a threat.

 Cover crops are a great way to prevent erosion, but they’re not the answer for every situation.
 For instance, it can be difficult in northern U.S. climates to get a cover crop planted after harvest before the ground freezes.
 But if you’re lifting sugar beets early for pre-pile harvest, chopping corn silage in late summer or harvesting small grains, you may have enough time to seed a good cover crop.
-In these situations, or in climates naturally well-suited for cover crops, planting something like winter rye can help prevent wind erosion.
+In these situations or in climates naturally well-suited for cover crops, planting something like winter rye can help prevent wind erosion.

 Soil HealthWhile tillage has great benefits for spring field preparation, it’s important to be mindful that it does consume carbon.
 Tillage stimulates the microbes to decompose residue more quickly, which is a good thing for creating a nice seedbed, but it also burns up organic matter, which releases CO2.

 Impacts to soil structure are another reason to be conservative with tillage.
-When a growing plant’s roots penetrate through the soil, they make channels and leave microscopic pores and holes.
+When a growing plant’s roots penetrate the soil, they make channels and leave microscopic pores and holes.
 After the crop is harvested and the roots start to decompose, those channels, pores and holes are left hollow, leaving pathways for water to flow through and drain the soil.
 Tillage, however, breaks through and collapses those natural structures.

 - Moldboard Plow: This is the most aggressive tillage method, inverting the soil 8-12 inches deep.
 It leaves less than 15% of the soil surface protected by crop residue.
 While it still has its uses, it’s not nearly as common as it once was.

 - Disc Ripping: This method is probably the most common type of fall tillage today.
-It tills to a depth of 8-12 inches but doesn’t invert the soil like a moldboard plow does.
+It tills to a depth of 8-12 inches but doesn’t invert the soil like a moldboard plow.
 It leaves 30-40% of residue on the surface and leaves the surface rough, which is good for erosion prevention.

 - Chisel Plow: This method tills to a depth of about 6-8 inches and should leave about 40-45% residue on the surface.